Koward/Improved_Models/README.md

 Now the models come from all extensions, from Burning Crusade to Warlords of Draenor.
 I hope you'll enjoy it ;)

 **WARNING : THIS MOD IS ONLY COMPATIBLE WITH WORLD OF WARCRAFT 1.12.1.
-ANY ATTEMPT TO USE IT ON AN OTHER VERSION WILL RESULT IN CRASHES AND WILL BE USED AS PROOF OF STUPIDITY**
+ANY ATTEMPT TO USE IT ON AN OTHER VERSION WILL RESULT IN CRASHES AND WILL BE USED AS PROOF OF YOUR STUPIDITY**

 ## CHANGES :
-* Modern Druid cat and bear forms(3.1)
+* Modern Druid cat and bear forms (3.1)
 * A lot of high quality updated models for mobs (3.0, 4.0, 5.0, 6.0)
 * Elwynn trees (4.0)
 * Teldrassil, Ashenvale & Winterspring trees (4.0)